Who knew that Dom Toretto would be the spokesman for "family values?"

 In a couple of the local car clubs I associate with, this is very true.
 When you have a core of people who get along extremely well, they do other things outside of the vehicles that brought them together in the first place.
 They will also help you when you need it.

 I witnessed this with one of those car clubs.
 At a recent track day, when one of its members had a mishap with his car, he called one of his close friends from the club to help him tow it home.
 This friend and other fellow club members drove four hours from being in the outdoors to fetch the broken car.
 A few other club members waited around for help to arrive.
 When they arrived from being up north, everyone that was around the broken car helped to get it on the trailer.

 If you have a question about a problem with a car, a fellow car club member will provide an answer.
 If you call out on social media and wondered if they are wanting to grab food, you will get a crowd of members to join you.
 If you need a place to stay overnight because you're far from home, one of your fellow members may have space for you.

 Some may call this friendship and leave it at that.
 Others will call it "family."
 Your interpretation is open, but understand the definition and practice when people talk about "family" within their chosen communities.

 Aside from my birth family, I have been doing some soul searching as to the current makeup of my "families."
-I no longer have much of an LGBT "family" these days.
+I no longer have much of an LGBTQ "family" these days.
 We have splintered, got married and went our own ways.
 My professional family might not be as present, as we sometimes get into our workspace and do our thing.
 As much as I want to collaborate, those opportunities are not present enough for me to do so.

 What about a "car family?"
 A Toretto-inspired "family" where people come together for cars and more.
 It's hard to develop, really Perhaps it is because of my age, sexual orientation, time devoted to the career, that career's competitive nature, prior negative experiences with other groups and individuals and so forth…